-This article explains how to create a DSL (PPPoA/PPTP) Ethernet interface on Sophos UTM.
+This article explains how to create a DSL (PPPoA/PPTP) Ethernet interface on the Sophos UTM.

 Similar to PPPoE, some ISPs require PPPoA type connections in order to connect to their network.
 PPPoA connections use the PPTP protocol to establish a layer 2 tunnel from the client (in this case UTM) to the provider modem.
 Similar to PPPoE connections, access to the network is controlled by username and password validation.
 This should only be used if required by the ISP.